Holy Week in the Philippines: Moriones Festival

 The Moriones Festival in the island province of Marinduque commemorates the story of the Roman centurion Longinus (San Longhino) and his legendary conversion at the foot of the cross.

 The Moriones Festival is a synthesis of Catholicism and folk mysticism.
 The townsfolk of Boac, Gasan, and Mogpog dress in masks and helmets (moriones), depicting Roman soldiers.
-The rest of the locals portray St. Longinus and hide among the houses while the others search for him.
+The rest of the locals portray Saint Longinus and hide among the houses while the others search for him.
 Unlike most of the country, Marinduque observes Holy Week in a much more joyous manner.

 Salubong dances

 Saboy

 The Saboy is a traditional dance performed by girls on Easter Sunday in Las Piñas, Metro Manila.
-The dance is divided into two parts, the "mourning" section and the "joyful" version.
+The dance is divided into two parts, the "mourning" section and the "joyful" section.
 The first dancer is the Salubong Angel, who often has large wings and bears a black veil.
 The second group—comprising most of the dancers— are the Hosanna angels, dressed in white, who usually hold baskets with rose petals.
 The third group are the Tres Marías (Three Marys): three older girls dressed in pink and bearing baskets.
 Last are the blue-clad kapitana (captainess) and tinyentera (female lieutenants).
-The kapitana is distinguished by the large banner she waves, while the tinyentera swing a thurible, a small metal incense burner suspended by chains.
+The kapitana is distinguished by the large banner she waves, while the tinyentera swing a thurible.